ziadsadek999/Level-Up/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Level Up is an online learning platform that an instructor can use to publish their courses and trainees can use to enrol in these courses to improve their knowledge and skills, also corporates can use it to train their employees and give them access to some learning material published on our website.
+Level Up is an online learning platform that an instructor can use to publish their courses and trainees can use to enroll in these courses to improve their knowledge and skills, also corporates can use it to train their employees and give them access to some learning material published on our website.

 # Motivation

-In the past decade people all around the world satrted heading for learning new skills through online learning platfrom and instructor started posting valuable learning materials all over the internet.
-The Main idea behind Level Up is to allow instructors to post the content from outside open sources and create a unified platform for online learning and that contains multiple materials from different sources.
+In the past decade, people worldwide started heading for learning new skills through online learning platforms and instructors started posting valuable learning materials all over the internet.
+The Main idea behind Level Up is to allow instructors to post content from outside open sources and create a unified online learning platform containing multiple materials from different sources.

 # Features

-- If you are an instructor , you can:
+- If you are an instructor, you can:
   - Create a course and sets its price.
   - Set promotions on your courses.
   - Upload the course content.